BBC Television Shakespeare: Behind the scenes

 Jonathan Miller planned on directing this episode himself, with fairies inspired by the work of Inigo Jones and Hieronymus Bosch, but he directed Timon of Athens instead, after original director Michael Bogdanov quit that production.
-Elijah Moshinsky based his fairies on the baroque eroticism of Rembrandt and Peter Paul Rubens; in particular Rembrandt's Danaë was used as the inspiration for Titania's bed.
+Elijah oshinsky called his production in part "an homage to Max Reinhardt, who directed the play several times in the first half of the twentieth century in a style that paid tribute to the 19th century romantic conception, and subsequently adapted the play into a 1935 film.
+As such, Moshinsky based his fairies on the baroque eroticism of Rembrandt and Peter Paul Rubens; in particular Rembrandt's Danaë was used as the inspiration for Titania's bed.
 Fashioning a darker production than is usual for this play, Moshinsky referred to the style of the adaptation as "romantic realism."
-He disliked productions which portrayed Puck as a mischievous but harmless and lovable sprite, so he had Phil Daniels play him as if he were an anti-establishment punk.
+As a result, the backgrounds were abstract and impressionist, while the props and key set items, including the animals, were real in the foreground.
+Designer David Myerscough-Jones added to this with touches of seventeenth-century Cavalier-style.
+Miller disliked productions which portrayed Puck as a mischievous but harmless and lovable sprite, so he had Phil Daniels play him as if he were an anti-establishment punk, with A Clockwork Orange as a reference point for the character's anarchic nature.
+Unlike most productions on screen, Puck doesn't disappear or travel quickly using camera tricks, but is sweaty when he returns from errands, becoming more seemingly human.
 It has long been rumoured, but never confirmed, that in his portrayal of Peter Quince, actor Geoffrey Palmer was imitating the soon-to-retire Director General of the BBC, Ian Trethowan.

 The Prefaces to Shakespeare episode for A Midsummer Night's Dream was presented by Frances de la Tour who had played Helena in a 1970 RSC production directed by Peter Brook.
 The Shakespeare in Perspective episode was presented by art historian Roy Strong.

+Reception

+In the Guardian, Nancy Banks-Smith considered this the most successful of the BBC productions thus far, enjoying the consistent water imagery although feeling that Moshinsky cut too much of the text.
+But the lovers "were the great success of this production", more delightful than any she had seen on stage.
+G.M.
+Pearce, in Cahiers Élisabéthains, also considered the water imagery to be a success, singling out Guard, and Mirren's strongly sensual Titania, as highlights.